-Nothing against vets, but they tend to diagnose what they deal with every day.
+Nothing against vets, but they tend to diagnose what they deal with every day and very few people take their horse to the vet and say, "He seems to have a stiff neck."
 Your horse may very well have some soundness issues regardless of what your vet says.
 I have uncovered so many vet overlooked problems that I take nothing for granted.

 Back To Top